 Retaining customers is just as, if not more, important as gaining new ones.
 For most businesses the majority of revenue comes from existing customers and winning new ones costs far more than keeping one.

 Fortunately, inbound marketing doesn't have to stop once a lead becomes a customer and can help turn them into loyal evangelists.

-Most outbound marketing is focused on acquiring new customers and does little to support keeping or growing your existing ones.
+Most outbound marketing, on the other hand, is focused on acquiring new customers and does little to support keeping or growing your existing ones.